Studentenverbindung: Mensur

-Fencing is not a requirement of all fraternities.
-Mensur is the most central principle to some Verbindungen, especially of the Corps, Burschenschaften and Landsmannschaften.
-Other Verbindungen allow their members to fence voluntarily, but the majority of these now forbid their members to fence.
-In particular, Christian fraternities decline the Mensur from general ethical perspectives, with Catholic fraternities even being formally restricted on the ground of the 5th commandment "You shall not kill", which includes the integrity of the God-given body in general.
+Fencing is not required by all fraternities.
+However, Mensur is the most central principle to some Verbindungen, especially of the Corps, Burschenschaften, and Landsmannschaften.
+Some other Verbindungen allow their members to fence voluntarily, but the majority do not include Mensur as part of their traditions.
+Christian fraternities generally do not practice Mensur, reflecting historical opposition within the Roman Catholic Church to dueling practices.

 Couleur bands of the Zionist Verbindung Nehardea.